tos-kamiya/seqpat/README.md

 # seqpat

-`seqpat` is a Python library designed for flexible and efficient sequence pattern matching, primarily aimed at converting microformats from various command-line tools into JSON format.
+`seqpat` is a Python library designed for flexible and efficient sequence pattern matching, primarily aimed at converting microformats from various command-line tools into JSON Line format.

 The motivation behind this project was the idea: *"Wouldn't it be great if we could perform operations on a sequence of strings (i.e., lines of text like in a text file) in the same way we use regular expressions on individual strings (i.e., a sequence of characters)?"*